Optimizing your LinkedIn profile involves properly populating each section and performing the right activities regularly for maximum exposure.

 This 25-point checklist outlines the sections to complete and guidance on how to complete these sections with optimum results — and get it all done in one day.

-25 ways to improve your LinkedIn profile today
+25 ways to improve your LinkedIn profile for 2019

 1. Get your name in lights